 - A deeper understanding of what happens when you write and how writing works,

 - Knowledge about writing that you can use to help you navigate other writing situations, and

 - The ability to conduct inquiry-driven research on unanswered questions that matter to you.

 In order to reach these goals (and to achieve the learning outcomes outlined in your individual syllabi), we are going to do a variety of reading, writing, and researching activities together, and the policies and procedures described below are the foundation for us to reach these goals.

-I have a number of policies covering the issues that typically come up over the course of a semester.
+Below are a number of policies covering issues that typically come up over the course of a semester.
 These are in alphabetical order to make skimming a bit easier.